-The inputs for the overall project are defined in Section 7 of Attachment F, (Although it is noted that only certain tasks as outlined below are the responsibility of the EAP).
+The inputs for the overall project are defined in Annexure F (Section 7) (although it is noted that only certain tasks as outlined below are the responsibility of the EAP).
 The environmental practitioner will be required to work closely with and under the instruction of the Civil Engineer who assumes overall responsibility for the project's feasibility.
 A social consultant will also be employed as part of the project preparation team and will be instructed to work closely with the EAP assisting with providing information and introductions to the beneficiary community.